etraveli/refactoring-java/README.md

 ## Handing in the assignment

 Reason how you have been thinking and the decisions you took.
 You can hand in the result any way you feel (git patch, pull-request or ZIP-file).
 Note: the Git history must be included.

 ## To run the test:
+> NOTE: The following commands assumes to be run in a Unix-like operating system where `awk` command is installed

 ```
-javac src/*.java
+find ./src -type f -name "*.java" | awk '{ system("javac -cp ./src "$1) }'
 java -cp src Main
 ```